rji-futures-lab/indiana-porp-scraper/README.md

 By default, cache_details.py will loop over all the restraining orders (excluding those already in the cache) and make a `GET` request for each order's details page.

-When run as a single process, this script will take an inordinate amount of time.
-The problem is that the server behind mycourts.in.gov takes between 20 seconds to over a minute to respond, even to these simple `GET` requests.
+When running the scraper as a single process, this script will take an inordinate amount of time.
+The main problem is the server behind mycourts.in.gov, which can take up to a minute to respond even to these simple `GET` requests.
 To collect the entire data set, which is over half a million records, the script would have to run non-stop for six to seven months.

 We can speed all this up by running parallel processes for caching these details pages.
 In so doing, we also need to make sure we aren't duplicating our requests.